TZstatsADS/fall2019-proj3-sec2--group5/README.md

 Term: Fall 2019

-+ Team ##
++ Team 5
 + Team members
-	+ team member 1
+	+ Qiwen Gao, qg2165
-	+ team member 2
+	+ Sixing Hao, sh3799
-	+ team member 3
+	+ Sagar Lal, sl3946
-	+ team member 4
+	+ Yakun Wang, yw3211
-	+ team member 5
+	+ Xiyi Yan, xy2380

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
+We tried several different models and feature engineering.
+In terms of models, we tried gbm's, svm, xgboost, and random forest.
+For feature engineering, we tried several methods of feature reduction both manual and using a pca.
+We also generated our own features of accounting for area of several parts of the face.
+We discovered that SVM worked the best in terms of pure accuracy on a held-out test set.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.